 Medina County Career Center students must be trustworthy individuals.
 Trustworthiness is one of the most desirable traits to employers.
-Individual are to be trusted that they are putting forth a fair effort to attain knowledge, skills and passing grades in their academic and career technical course.
-Staff will have a great deal of respect for the individual students who are being trustworthy and putting forth a concerted effort to attain the knowledge and passing grade in their academic and career technical programs.
-The Career Center staff and students have the responsibility to respond to individuals who are not being trustworthy in order to create a more conducive learning environment.
+Individuals are to be trusted that they are putting forth a fair effort to attain knowledge, skills and passing grades in their academic and career technical course.
+Staff have a great deal of respect for students who are trustworthy and put forth a concerted effort to attain knowledge and passing grades in their academic and career technical programs.
+The Career Center staff and students have the responsibility to respond to individuals who are not trustworthy in order to create a more conducive learning environment.
 This includes students who are using AI resources inappropriately, cheating and/or bringing contraband onto the school grounds.